Health and Safety Signsby admin on November 21st, 2011 in CSCS Test Revision | One Comment

 Some of the most popular health and safety signs can be placed into these categories.
 Prohibition signs, mandatory signs, hazard signs, warning signs, floor signs and exit signs.
 Here are a few of the most common health and safety signs you’re likely to come across on a daily basis.

 Hazard signs are used to warn employees or visitors that a potential hazard is present, this includes anything that can cause physical harm to a person.
-These types of health and safety signs are triangular in shape and yellow in colour.
+These types of health and safety signs are triangular in shape and normally yellow and black like the examples below.

 Safe Condition Signs